 The University of Maryland Eastern Shore has established an office of Admissions and Recruitment to ensure a supply of students to the University.
 The Office of Admissions and Recruitment will support the Department and provide linkages to prospective students.
 The School of Agriculture and Natural has dedicated recruitment and retention staff who works with departments to ensure recruitment and retention.
 The School also provides funding and personnel for developing promotional materials and online outreach, including social media.
 The Department of Human Ecology will collaborate to revise its advertising, recruiting, and administration materials to clearly and accurately represent this new degree in Fashion Merchandising and Design.
 Dr. Jacob is the Chair of the Department's Recruitment Committee and will assume a leadership role in ensuring that these imperatives are realized.
-In addition, he has the support of his Chair, Dr. Bridgett Clinton Scott.
+In addition, he has the support of his Chair, Dr. Grace Namwamba, and his colleague in Fashion Merchandising and Design, Dr. Bridgett Clinton Scott.